bjssacademy/bjssacademy/README.md

 Once you've go the basics of Go down and have started using structs and methods, we want to look at more class-based languages to examine Object Oriented Programming using C#.
 Fortunately, there's a handy [C# from Go course](https://github.com/bjssacademy/class-based-from-go) which will take you through everything from setting up Visual Studio and making your first objects!

 ## I am a novice, but I know at least one programming language

+Well done!
+Now you've mastered the basics of telling a computer what to do, you'll want to make sure your code can be read and used easily by other developers and colleagues.
+Read our [guide to clean code](https://github.com/bjssacademy/fundamentals-clean-code/tree/main) on taking the next step in your journey, from naming things well to being able to extract code blocks into their own methods and removing deeply-nested If statements.

 If you know you Java from your JavaScript, then maybe you want to explore [the Go programming language](https://github.com/bjssacademy/goinaday).
 Covering the basics of the language to the more powerful like goroutines.